 Tottenham hired Andre Villas-Boas as its new manager on Monday.
-His arrival marks a new dawn in North London, which comes just weeks after it looked like the club was a rudderless ship drifting aimlessly toward the Championship.
+His arrival marks a new dawn in North London, which comes just weeks after it looked like the club was a rudderless ship drifting aimlessly toward the Championship (England’s second division).

-In 2011-12, Spurs finished fourth in the Premier League.
-It would have finished higher had speculation about the future of then-manager Harry Redknapp not robbed the team of momentum, focus and a sense of purpose.
+Spurs finished fourth in the Premier League in 2011-12.
+They would have finished higher had speculation about the future of then-manager Harry Redknapp not robbed the team of momentum, focus and a sense of purpose.

 Chairman Daniel Levy fired Redknapp in mid-June.
 Shortly after that, star midfielder Luka Modric made it clear that he would request a transfer.
 It was thought at the time that winger Gareth Bale would follow his teammate’s mad rush for the exit door.